The Challenges of Obesity and Metabolic Syndrome in Living Organ Donation and the Need for a Donor Wellness Program

 - Demonstrate how nutrition intervention and promoting health with a wellness program can improve candidacy for living donors.

-- 12.1.3 Collaborates with community partners and stakeholders in promoting nutritional health and disease prevention.
+- 12.1.3 Collaborates with community partners and stakeholders in promoting health and disease prevention

-- 8.3.1 Maintains the knowledge and skill to manage a variety of disease states and clinical conditions.
+- 8.2.4 Integrates new knowledge of disease states and clinical

 Professor of Clinical Surgery, Division Chief of Hepatobiliary and Pancreatic Surgery and Abdominal